 Is it a food allergy or sensitivity?

-The word “allergy” is confusing because many people use it as a fully encompassing generic term for true allergic reactions and nonallergic adverse reactions, also called sensitivities or intolerances.
+The word “allergy” is confusing because many people use it as a fully encompassing generic term.
+The term tends to apply to true allergic reactions and nonallergic adverse reactions, also called sensitivities or intolerances.

 How it works